pontem-network/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

 :::caution Docker support only on Linux

 Docker container is currently supported only on Linux x86-64 platform.
-If you are on macOS or Windows platform, use the Aptos-core source approach.
+If you are on macOS or Windows platform, use the Pont-core source approach.

 :::